n0social/social_media_bot/README.md

-# YesPlease Social Media Bot
+# Social Media Bot

-A sophisticated social media automation bot designed to help grow your "Yes Please" brand on **Instagram** and **X (formerly Twitter)** while staying within platform guidelines and avoiding bans.
+A sophisticated social media automation bot designed to help grow your brand on **Instagram** and **X (formerly Twitter)** while staying within platform guidelines and avoiding bans.

 ## Features